페이지 이동경로

 - .login: Used to request reauthentication by presenting the Kakao Account Login screen to a user even though the default web browser already retains cookies about the user's login information through Kakao Account.

 - .create: Used to prompt the Kakao Account sign-up page first.
-The Kakao Login consent screen will be present after signing up for Kakao Account.
+The Kakao Login consent screen is displayed after signing up for Kakao Account.

 - .select_account: Used to prompt the Kakao Account easy login.
 If Kakao Account login sessions are on the browser, the login page processes login automatically or prompts the account selecting page.
 The account selecting page is prompted when there are more than two Kakao Account login sessions on the browser.